-Individual Lessons Fee - The fee for individual instruction in voice, piano, organ, and orchestral or band instruments is \$45 per semester (15 lessons).
+Individual Lessons Fee - In addition to the regular tuition charge for credit hours received the fee for individual instruction in voice, piano, organ, and orchestral or band instruments is \$45 per semester (15 lessons).
 The fee for use of the organ for practice is \$15 per semester.